 A bloodborne pathogen training video is usually one of these two types:

 Live instructor talking to the camera:

 Usually a first aid or other qualified professional will guide you through the modules mainly by talking to the camera, they may also demonstrate some techniques and other graphics and assets by be used in the video to enhance learning.

 An animated cartoon-like character guides you through the training, usually with other video assets like graphs and stock pictures to assist.
 These courses are cheap to make and generally a much lower quality than live video.

 Bloodborne pathogen training videos can be a great way to learn, particularly if you like watching videos.
 The problem with video courses is firstly that are often not designed with instructional design principles and learning objectives in mind, secondly, they are not interactive – all you do is sit there and watch them, so it is easy to forget the topics being discussed when you are not actively engaged.
 For this reason, we do not recommend video-based courses for most people.

 eLearning based Bloodborne Pathogen training courses are designed to be interactive and engaging.
 They may mix up various types of training styles and media and include interactions, knowledge checks, graphs, graphics, and also embedded video.

 The best eLearning courses will feature short and engaging content that makes the training topics easy to remember.
 Another benefit of eLearning based Bloodborne pathogens training is that it should be responsive on any device meaning training can be completed on a smartphone, tablet or laptop.

 This article took a look at bloodborne pathogen training video as a learning method and compared it to other types of online BBP training available on the marketplace.

-If you are an individual needing bloodborne pathogen certification you can take our FREE online bloodborne pathogen training courses, and decide to purchase a certificate only after completing the training successfully.
+If you are an individual needing bloodborne pathogen certification you can take our bloodborne pathogen training courses.